adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 It doesn't take much effort to find examples of problematic polyfills.
 I did originally plan to demonstrate some technical problems myself, but when I stumbled across the documentation in the *ES5 Shim* [[4](#ref4)] project, I found that to be very telling all by itself.
 In describing the `Object.create` polyfill it states:

-> For the case of simply "begetting" an object that inherits prototypically from another, this **should** work fine across legacy engines.
+> &ldquo;For the case of simply "begetting" an object that inherits prototypically from another, this **should** work fine across legacy engines.&rdquo;

 The word "should" doesn't denote confidence does it?
 Personally, I like to build on top of reliable foundations.
 As David Mark says, you're only as reliable as your lowest level function(s).
 So in the case of polyfills that would be, not very.
 Unfortunately, it continues:

-> The second argument is passed to Object.defineProperties which will **probably fail either silently or with extreme prejudice**.
+> &ldquo;The second argument is passed to Object.defineProperties which will **probably fail either silently or with extreme prejudice**.&rdquo;

 Does any of this sound like something you want to add to your codebase?
 I would hope not.
 Providing code for your team to use, whereby they can't reliably use the fully exposed API without severe recourse, can only be interpreted as a bad idea.
 And it should go without saying that it doesn't matter how good the application code is on top of these foundations, as the saying goes, you're simply polishing a turd.